JasonHaley/agentcon-boston-workshop/labs/lab2/readme.md

     current_filename = cl.user_session.get("filename", "sample-01.pdf") # Hardcoded for debugging

+    if not thread:
-    message = f"Using your plugins and the uploaded contract {current_filename}, perform the following: {message.content}"
+        message = f"Using your plugins to retrieve the template contract and the uploaded contract using the file name: {current_filename}, perform the following: {message.content}"
+    else:
+        message = message.content

     await stream_agent_response(
         agent=agent,
         thread=thread,